aaemnnosttv/wp-sqlite-integration/readme.txt

 == Upgrade Notice ==

-When query_posts() or WP_Query() is used, some options didn't work properly.
-When you post comments, the back quotes in the content was removed.
-These bugs and some minor ones are fixed.
-Documentations and doc strings are revised.
-WordPress 3.9 was tested.
+Fixed the bug about meta query with BETWEEN comparison which may cause some plugins to work correctly.
+Upgrade is recommended.
 When auto upgrading fails, please try manual upgrade via FTP.

 == Changelog ==

+= 1.6.3 (2014-05-10) =
+* Fixed the bug about manipulating meta query with BETWEEN comparison.
+* Added the Spanish langugae support.
+* WordPress 3.9.1 compatibility checked.

 = 1.6.2 (2014-05-05) =
 * Fixed some bugs for the regular expression.